zopefoundation/z3c.table/src/z3c/table/README.txt

   >>> batchingTable = BatchingTable(container, request)

-We also need to give the table a location and a name like we normaly setup in traversing:
+We also need to give the table a location and a name like we normally setup in traversing:

   >>> batchingTable.__parent__ = container